AppCakeLtd/vmupro-sdk/docs/README.md

-# VMU Pro LUA SDK Documentation
+# VMUPro LUA SDK Documentation

-Welcome to the VMU Pro LUA SDK documentation.
-This comprehensive guide will help you build amazing applications for the VMU Pro using LUA.
+Welcome to the VMUPro LUA SDK documentation.
+This comprehensive guide will help you build amazing applications for the VMUPro using LUA.

-## What is the VMU Pro LUA SDK?
+## 1. What is a VMUPro?

-The VMU Pro LUA SDK is a powerful scripting environment that allows developers to create applications for the VMU Pro device using the LUA programming language.
-The SDK provides access to graphics, audio, input, and file system APIs for building interactive applications.
+The VMUPro is a tiny smart memory card for the Dreamcast gaming console that doubles as a tiny handheld gaming device with a powerful dual-core processor, ample memory and a sharp backlit IPS TFT 16-bit colour display.

+Any developer can write applications or games for it and either freely distribute as a downloadable package or distribute it through the amazing VMUPro Store directly on VMUPro devices!

+## 2. VMUPro Technical Specifications

+**Display**

+- Backlit 16-bit IPS TFT Colour Display (65,536 Colours) in RGB565 format
+- 240x240 pixel resolution, 1.5" diagonal
+- Up to 80FPS refresh rate (controllable through your app).

+**Controls**

+- Eight way directional pad (D-pad)
+- Two primary buttons (A, B)
+- Two programmable auxilliary buttons (Sleep, Mode)

+**Sound**

+- Internal Mono 0.7W Speaker (default 44.1KHz, 16-bit)
+- USB-C Audio Out support

+**Connectivity**

+- WiFi
+- Bluetooth LE
+- MAPLE Port

+**Memory & Storage**

+- 8MB RAM (5MB usable in LUA Apps and Games)
+- micro-SD card port with support for up to 2TB microSD cards

+**Processing**

+- Dual-core 240MHz CPU with threading support
+- Third Low-power core at 40MHz
+- Adjustable CPU Frequency

-## Key Features
+## 3. Key SDK Features

 - **Rich APIs**: Access to graphics, audio, input, and file system functionality
 - **Easy Development**: Simple tooling for packaging and deploying applications